aschult5/ansible-role-zend/README.md

 If either `zend_tls_cert_path` or `zend_tls_key_path` is empty or non-existent, `zend_tls_cert_dir` will be checked for cert.pem and privkey.pem.
 This role does not generate or renew the server certificate.
-This role chgrps the certificate files' parent directory to `sudo`.
+This role chgrps the certificate files' parent directory to `zend_group_name`.

 ## Dependencies